Seppli11/ZHAW-Summary/summaries/24FS/CCP2/8_Runtime Environment.md

 ![image-20240410081104830](./res/Runtime%20Environment/image-20240410081104830.png)

-The application and services can be put into contains to create the following diagram:
+The application and services can be put into containers to create the following diagram:

 ![image-20240410081206468](./res/Runtime%20Environment/image-20240410081206468.png)